sunlightlabs/python-sunlight/docs/source/services/congress.rst

 Amendments
 ==========

-This set of Congress API methods deal with amendments.
+The following methods search amendments.
 For detailed documentaion on the return value of these methods see `committee fields <http://sunlightlabs.github.io/congress/amendments.html#fields>`_.